File validation

 0.000332714

-Unfortunately, this is not a rare issue, as the above bug currently affects most (possibly all) .mcool files released by 4DNucleome:
+Unfortunately, this is not a rare issue, as the above bug currently affects most .mcool files released by 4D Nucleome:

 _images/4dnucleome_bug_notice.avif

-hictk validate was initially developed to detect files affected by the above issue and was later extended to also validate .cool, .scool and .hic files.
+hictk validate was initially developed to detect files affected by the above issue and was later extended to also validate .cool, .scool, and .hic files as well.

 Perform a quick check to detect truncated or otherwise invalid files: